-Great chairs, high-end features, competitive prices.
+High-end features, and competitive prices.
 The customer service on this brand is ok.

 Made in Korea, this is not a very popular brand, but it is a good one.
 With a minimum 3-year warranty, there have been virtually no complaints with this brand.
 While the chairs are pretty basic, they’ll last.

 A Japanese brand, they offer a competitive warranty (3 years labor and structure).
-The chair itself isn’t bad and definitely beats the Cozzia.
+Themassage chair itself isn’t bad and definitely beats the Cozzia.
 Not the best chairs, but definitely up there.

 Key Takeaway: Not all Asian brands are bad.
 Do look out for customer service complaints and issues before deciding whether a brand is good or not.